JanssenProject/jans/docs/admin/config-guide/config-tools/config-api/config.md

 #### MandatoryAttributes

-`userMandatoryAttributes` can be used to define mandatory attributes for User while creation and update.
+`userMandatoryAttributes` can be used to define mandatory attributes for User while creating and updating.

  ```javascript